jdevuyst/comprehend/README.md

 # Comprehend

+> This branch contains an in-progress rewrite of Comprehend.
+The rewritten version no longer uses the [`core.logic`](https://github.com/clojure/core.logic) unifier, nor its `PLDB` database.
+These have been replaced by a custom unifier and by laizily loaded indices with swappable caches.
+The aim of the rewrite is to improve performance and memory use.
+> Presently the core functionality has been rewritten in terms of the new engine.
+Markers and cursors have not yet been ported.
+The new engine currently lacks several obvious optimizations, but preliminary tests already suggest a nice performance boost.
+> The syntax and semantics of both implementations are expected to be roughly the same.
+The behavior of minor features (most notably `::c/opaque`) is subject to change.
+Beware that the documentation below has not yet been updated to reflect these changes.
+> See the [pldb-impl branch](https://github.com/jdevuyst/comprehend/tree/pldb-impl) for the (stable) `core.logic` based implementation of Comprehend.

 Clojure in-memory database modeled on sets, not tables.
 Comprehend supports pattern matching, forward matching, rewriting, and transactional storage.

 Comprehend contains a data structure for immutable indexed sets and a macro `comprehend` for pattern matching on such sets.
 It also comes with features that make it easy to update indexed sets based on pre-existing patterns.